UCL-CREST/cloverflow-web/_docs/interactive.md

 ---
-title: Methodology
+title: Interactive Results
-permalink: /docs/methodology/
+permalink: /docs/interactive/
 ---

-## Experimental Framework
+## Overall Discussion

 We designed our study in 6 phases as depicted in the figure below where we build different data sets to answer each of our five research